Cocaine in the United States: Before 1950s

+Cocaine was initially used as a medical anaesthetic or stimulant.
 Calls for prohibition began long before the Harrison Narcotics Tax Act was passed by Congress in 1914 – a law requiring cocaine and narcotics to be dispensed only with a doctor's order.
 Before this, various factors and groups acted (primarily at the state level) on influencing a move towards prohibition and away from a laissez-faire attitude.
 Cocaine consumption had grown in 1903 to about five times that of 1890, predominately by non-medical users outside the middle-aged, American, professional class.
 Cocaine became associated with laborers, youths, black people, and the urban underworld.

-Popularization of cocaine is first evident with laborers who used it as a stimulant, often supplied by employers who falsely believed that it increased productivity.
+Popularization of cocaine is first evident with laborers who used it as a stimulant, often supplied by employers who believed it increased productivity.
 African American workers were believed by employers to be better at physical work and it was thought that it provided added strength to their constitution which, according to the Medical News, made black people "impervious to the extremes of heat and cold".
 Instead, cocaine use quickly acquired a reputation as dangerous and in 1897, the first state bill of control for cocaine sales came from a mining county in Colorado.
 Laborers from other races used cocaine, such as in northern cities, where cocaine was often cheaper than alcohol.
 In the Northeast in particular, cocaine became popular amongst workers in factories, textile mills, and on railroads.
 In some instances, cocaine use supplemented or replaced caffeine as the drug of choice to keep workers awake and working overtime.

 Fears of coerced cocaine use, and in particular that young girls would become addicted and thereby enter prostitution, were widespread.
 Tales of the corruption of the youth by cocaine were common but there is little evidence to support their veracity.
 Mainstream media reported cocaine epidemics as early as 1894 in Dallas, Texas.
 Reports of the cocaine epidemic would foreshadow a familiar theme in later so-called epidemics, namely that cocaine presented a social threat more dangerous than simple health effects and had insidious results when used by blacks and members of the lower class.
 Similar anxiety-ridden reports appeared throughout cities in the South, leading some to declare that "the cocaine habit has assumed the proportions of an epidemic among the colored people".
 In 1900, state legislatures in Alabama, Georgia, and Tennessee considered anti-cocaine bills for the first time.